 The Schottenstein Center opened with a sold-out concert by Neil Diamond on November 8, 1998, and has been the site of concerts by The Rolling Stones, The Bolshoi Ballet, The Three Tenors, Barbara Streisand and Garth Brooks.
-Home to Men's and Women's Basketball and Men's Ice Hockey, the venue has hosted the Frozen Four, Arena Football, a week-long Jeopardy taping, annual OHSAA wrestling and basketball Championships, Presidential visits, high school and Ohio State University commencements and undergraduate student move-in.
+Home to Men's and Women's Basketball and Men's Ice Hockey, the venue has hosted the Frozen Four, Arena Football, a week-long Jeopardy taping, OHSAA wrestling and basketball Championships, Presidential visits AND high school and Ohio State University commencements.

 Ground was broken for The Schottenstein Center on April 2, 1996.
 The venue opened its doors November 3, 1998, for a Men’s basketball game launching an opening month with just ONE dark day.

 Private support from alumni and friends was crucial.
 Named after a $12.8 million lead gift, the Center pays tribute to Jerome Schottenstein, late Columbus businessman, philanthropist, and founder of Schottenstein Stores Corp.
 Additional partners include Huntington Banks, for which the venue’s Huntington Club is named; The Kroger Company and Nationwide Insurance, whose contribution went toward the venue’s extraordinary terrazzo floorscapes.
 With the exception of $15 million from the state legislature for an initial design study, the facility is completely self-supporting.
 No tax dollars, student fees or University general funds have ever been used.